rancher/docs/content/rancher/v2.x/en/upgrades/upgrades/ha-server-upgrade-helm/_index.md

 3. Take all values from the previous command and use `helm` with `--set` options to upgrade Rancher to the latest version.

     ```
-    helm upgrade rancher rancher-stable/rancher --set hostname=rancher.my.org
+    helm upgrade rancher rancher-latest/rancher --set hostname=rancher.my.org
     ```

+    > **Important:**
-    > **Important:** For any values listed from Step 2, you must use `--set key=value` to apply the same values to the helm chart.
+    >- For any values listed from Step 2, you must use `--set key=value` to apply the same values to the helm chart.
+    >- During upgrade, you must use the Rancher chart repository that you used during initial install (the `latest` repository by default).
+For more information, see [Server Tags]({{< baseurl >}}/rancher/v2.x/en/installation/server-tags/)

 ## Rolling Back